 What does commercial property insurance not cover?

-Commercial property insurance provides essential protection for businesses, but it’s important to note that there are certain exclusions and limitations, like various liability claims or data breaches.
-Understanding what is typically not covered under commercial property insurance helps businesses make informed decisions about their insurance needs and consider additional coverage if necessary.
+Commercial property insurance provides essential protection for businesses, but it’s important to note that there are certain exclusions and limitations, like various liability claims or data breaches, so you'll need to buy separate cyber insurance for businesses.
 Common exclusions include:

 Third-party liability claims